 While some causes are unknown; a few may be understood through a few external and internal factors -

-Environment: Exposure to second-hand smoke, herbicides, weedicides, pollutants etc., can cause certain cancers in cats.
+Exposure to second-hand smoke, herbicides, weedicides, pollutants, etc can cause certain cancers in cats.

-Obesity: Obesity and obesity-related health complications like heart disease, diabetes, respiratory disorders etc., can cause cancer in cats.
-Most often, obesity stems from overfeeding and underexercising a cat.
+Obesity and obesity-related health complications like heart disease, diabetes, respiratory disorders, etc., can cause cancer in cats.
+Most often, obesity stems from overfeeding and under-exercising a cat.

-Virus: Certain viruses like the feline leukaemia virus are contributors to leading causes of cancer in cats.
+Certain viruses like the feline leukemia virus are contributors to leading causes of cancer in cats.

 Warning signs of cancer in cats